KEYBOARD MUSIC WORKS

 I teach a balance of ear training, note reading and writing, rhythm training, arranging, improvisation, composition, ensemble playing, solo performance, theory, technic, and singing to create a truly well-rounded musician.
 I strive to develop each student's comprehensive musical abilities in an environment that inspires a love of music and a lifetime of music participation in all styles of music.

 Group Lessons provide many performance opportunities in a fun and rewarding atmosphere, along with a healthy spirit of interaction and competition.
-Students who learn in a group understand how important rhythm is and learn to feel the rhythms easier than most beginning private students.
+Students who learn in a group understand how important rhythm is and learn to feel the beat better than most beginning private students.
 Students who learn in a group use singing skills to help develop a good ear for music and a good foundation for playing any instrument musically for the rest of their lives.
 Group students become more creative, as they learn ideas from each other, and students are motivated for years by their classmates accomplishments, all in an atmosphere that is nurturing, rewarding, and fun.